jfrancis71/CognitoNet/README.md

 The main application area so far is computer vision.
 In principle it could be of use in any other area where a feed forward neural network is applicable.

+Use of this package assumes some familiarity with the concepts of a convolutional neural network, eg you have been following Geoffrey Hinton's Coursera course on neural networks (https://www.coursera.org/), or [Nando de Freitas Deep Learning Course](https://www.youtube.com/watch?v=PlhFWT7vAEw&list=PLE6Wd9FR--EfW8dtjAuPoTuPcqmOV53Fu&index=16) or you have equivalent knowledge.

 Example neural nets include:

  - [MNIST](https://github.com/jfrancis71/CognitoNet/wiki/MNIST)